-Ingolf Wunder records exclusively for Deutsche Grammophon.
-His first recording, a Chopin recital recording, was released in June 2011.
-In summer 2012 he recorded his second solo album '300', released in January 2013.
+Ingolf Wunder exclusively records for Deutsche Grammophon.
+His first recording featured a Chopin recital and was released in June 2011, followed by his second CD '300', released in January 2013.
+Upcoming projects include a concerto recording in collaboration with Vladimir Ashkenazy and St Petersburg Philharmonic Orchestra, to be released in Autumn 2014.

 "Wunder’s tone is full and noble, and he allows the music to unfold with natural ease, forgoing temptations for any kind of grandstanding.
 At the same time his music-making has a sinewy grip that can generate cumulative power in a way that makes for compelling listening."
 (5* - The Irish Times, August 2011)